Representation of the Interests and Positions of the Profession towards the Public and Policymakers

 Professional Liability Insurance

-Auditors and audit firms are legally obliged to have professional liability insurance coverage of at least 1,000,000 EURO.
+Auditors and audit firms are legally obliged to have professional liability insurance coverage of at least EUR 1,000,000.
 WPK in this context is the competent body for securing complete and sufficient professional insurance coverage of the professionals.

 Education of Young Professionals